Skip to main content

 • toSet()

 Each property/method returns a cell which applies the property getter/method on the Iterable held in the cell.
-This allows you, for example, to retrieve the first value in an Iterable, be it a List, Set, etc., held in a cell, using:
+This allows you, for example, to retrieve the first value in an Iterable, be it a List, Set, etc., that is held in a cell, using:

 ValueCell<Iterable> seq;